 - 300 grams butternut squash, peeled and cubed (about half of a medium butternut squash)

-- 8 oz fresh spinach
+- 8 ounces fresh spinach

 - 4 cloves garlic, minced

-- 1 cup chicken bone broth (could sub chicken stock or chicken broth)
+- 1 cup chicken broth

 - 1 cup heavy whipping cream

 - 4 ounces parmesan cheese, shredded or grated

 - To garnish: thyme sprigs, grated parmesan cheese

 - Preheat your oven to 375°F. In a small bowl, combine all of your dry seasonings, salt and pepper.
 Sprinkle seasoning all over the chicken on both sides.
 Save and set aside the remaining for the squash.

 - In a hot skillet, add the butter, and then the chicken thighs skin side down.
 Allow to cook until golden brown, about 4 minutes.
 Flip, and then sear for another 4 minutes.
 Remove from the skillet and set aside.

 - Add your olive oil, butternut squash, and remaining seasonings to the skillet and mix.
 Cook until squash is lightly browned, about 5 minutes.